-If you would like to read more about needs and what your needs profile is you can download a questionnaire here
+If you would like to read more about needs and what your needs profile pop your details in the form on the sidebar.

 Your needs will stay the same throughout your life but how well they are being met and the way you meet them don’t need to.
 Thankfully you are no longer confined to the career you decided on when you finished your formal education.
 As you become more self-aware and as you grow and develop, your potential for making a living in ways that successfully meet a number of your needs is far more likely than when you first entered the job market.

 5. Let go of what you Can’t Control

 The only thing that you can control is you.
 You can control your thoughts and your actions.
 That is about it and that is enough, especially when you consider that many people don’t even do that.
 Letting go of what you can’t control is challenging but it is more painful to invest your time and energy in things you can’t control.
 Fortunately, however, there is usually something you can do about most situations.
 Take Covid, for example, you can’t do anything about the pandemic, or the restrictions, but there is a great deal you can do about how you respond.
 You can stay connected to loved ones via video calls, you can begin an exercise regime you love, you can start a new hobby, and possibly the most valuable thing you can do is train yourself to be optimistic.
 The idea isn’t to do nothing but that you focus on what you can control, which is always your response.

 If your thoughts and actions are in line with what you want in life then you have a good chance of achieving your goals.
 If despite all your work you can’t achieve your goals there is no shame in resetting them.
 Continuing to chase the unattainable is probably not going to meet your needs, but if you have given a goal your very best shot there is bound to be something that has come out of all that work that you can channel your aspirations into.